 Informing Contractors

-Facilities Planning, Design and Constriction is responsible for informing any contractors and sub-contractors with employees working on campus of the hazardous chemicals to which their employees may be exposed while performing their work, as well as the hazardous labeling system used on campus.
+Facilities Planning, Design and Construction is responsible for informing any contractors and sub-contractors with employees working on campus of the hazardous chemicals to which their employees may be exposed while performing their work, as well as the hazardous labeling system used on campus.

 This information shall be provided to the contractor in the bid documents and during the pre-construction meeting.
 The SDS for any hazardous material that may be encountered will be provided to the contractor at that time.

-EHS is responsible for providing this information Facilities Planning, Design and Constriction upon request.
+EHS is responsible for providing this information to Facilities Planning, Design and Constriction upon request.

 EHS will investigate options to minimize possible exposure to hazardous materials by the contractor and shall inform construction management of these measures.